Dr. Cooper's 8 Healthy Steps

 Get Cooperized™.
 It’s a phrase you may have seen and heard by now.
 So, where did we come up with this tagline and what does it mean?
 We’re so glad you asked.

 As you may know, Dr. Cooper coined a word in 1968 that he used to describe a new exercise program to improve heart health.
 Little did he know that he would spark a global fitness revolution!
 That word was aerobics.

-More than 47 years later, we are at it again, but this time coining the phrase Get Cooperized.
+Nearly 50 years later, we are at it again, but this time coining the phrase Get Cooperized.
 It encompasses the fitness movement Dr. Cooper started, but also expands the movement to encompass eight areas that make up a well-rounded, healthy life.
 Being Cooperized means living a healthy life, the Cooper way.

 Get Cooperized is the heart of our mission.
 It’s the sum of our seven entities.
 And it’s a set of eight general guidelines to achieve and maintain health.
 Each one can be and should be customized to fit you—your body, your health, your interests, your life.

 Maintain a healthy weight.
 One method to determine if you’re at a healthy weight is to measure your Body Mass Index or BMI.
 You can determine your BMI by following this calculation:

 You are considered normal weight if your BMI is 18.5-24.9, overweight at 25-29.9 and obese if it’s 30 or higher.
 BMI may be inaccurate if you are highly muscular; in that case measurement of body fat by calipers may be more accurate.

 Maintaining a healthy weight is one of the most important things you can do to prevent illness and disease, enjoy a higher quality of life and live longer.

 But we know that it takes a combination of good nutrition and consistent exercise to do this.
 Read some of our health tips on weight loss, and check the Get Cooperized guidelines on eating healthy most of the time and exercising most days of the week.